yawarhussain7/CSCE155-C-Lab02/worksheet.md

 Please enter the height of a triangle: 4
 The area is 0.000000 square units

+The answer is not correct

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
 Why not?

+Please enter the base of a triangle: 3
+Please enter the height of a triangle: 5
+The area is 0.000000 square units.

+The answer is not correct because we know when we divided two integer the result is also an integer value.
+In over case 1/2 which is equal to 0.5 as both value is int so it skip .5 and use 0 for multiplication as the result the answer is show 0.000000

 c) Fix the program by editing the `area.c` source code so that the program produces correct results.